 Ledicia Costas is the author of two children’s books, Scarlet Fever the Late Departed Cook (2015) and its prequel Emeraldine the Late Departed Kid (2016), in which the narrative is interspersed with cooking recipes.
 For the first of these, she was awarded the Spanish National Prize for Literature in 2015.
 She has also written several young adult novels: A Star in the Wind (2000); Heart of Jupiter (2012), available in English, about the dangers of online relationships; Grey Enclosure (2014) about an army of wolf soldiers who invade City Vii to carry off those with disabilities; Jules Verne and the Secret Life of Plant Women (2016)… read more

 Xabier P. DoCampo is one of Galicia’s most distinguished writers.
 As a schoolteacher, he has been heavily involved in movements of educational reform in Galicia.
 He has also contributed greatly, in libraries and other settings, to the promotion of reading.
 He has worked as an actor and scriptwriter.
 But he is best known for his works of fiction aimed at younger readers, of which there are more than thirty.
 These have been included in the IBBY Honour List and the White Ravens Catalogue.
-In 1995 he won the Spanish National Prize for Literature with When There’s a Knock on the Door in the Night.
+In 1995 he won the Spanish National Prize for Literature with When There’s a Knock on the Door at Night.
 His novel The Book of Imaginary Journeys… read more

 Pedro Feijoo is one of Galicia’s most exciting contemporary authors.
 Trained as a musician, he has taken part in numerous musical projects and written a survey of the state of Galician music.
 His story ‘The Viaduct’s Secret’ was published in 2011.
 But his greatest success came a year later with the publication of the novel Children of the Sea, awarded the Martín Sarmiento and San Clemente Prizes for fiction and shortlisted for the Xerais Prize for best novel.
 This work was followed by Memory of the Rain in 2013.
 His novels are set in Galician cities such as Vigo and Santiago de Compostela, contain a heavy dose of adventure and intrigue and are written… read more